petersalmon/petersalmon.github.io/README.md

 This project involves the analysis of colleges across all 50 states between the years 2006 and 2016.
 The analysis focuses on the financial status and employment status of students after graduation, as well as the distribution of degree types, based on geography.

+### National Youth Tobacco Survey Analysis

+View this project on [Jupyter nbviewer](http://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/National_Youth%20_Tobacco_Survey_Analysis/National%20Youth%20Tobacco%20Use%20Survey%20Analysis.ipynb) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/National_Youth%20_Tobacco_Survey_Analysis/National%20Youth%20Tobacco%20Use%20Survey%20Analysis.ipynb)

+This project involves the analysis of responses to the National Youth Tobacco Survey (NYTS) distributed by the Center for Disease Control (CDC).
+The analysis focuses on the rate of smoking amongst young adults in the United States and seeks to uncover whether or not the introduction of electronic cigarettes has really sparked a health crisis among the youth of our nation.

 Machine Learning Projects